Fort Unchagaon

 Fort Unchagaon is a fort 110 km from Delhi in the village of Unchagaon, west of Bulandshahr district, India.
-British authorities in India gifted it to Raja Gursahai Singh as a reward for his loyalty during the Indian Rebellion of 1857, and it was later inherited by his grand nephew Surendra Pal Singh at the age of ten-years.
+British authorities in India gifted it to Gursahai Singh as a reward for his loyalty during the Indian Rebellion of 1857, and it was later inherited by his grand nephew Surendra Pal Singh at the age of ten-years.

 History

 The Unchagaon site was first fortified by the Baachal branch of the Sisodiya Gehlot Rajputs under Rao Gopal Singh circa the early 17th century, establishing Unchagaon as a strategic village on the banks of the Ganges.
-Following the 1857 Rebellion, the British rewarded Raja Gursahai Singh of Moradabad with the zamindari of Unchagaon.
-His grandson Raja Karan Singh inherited the estate in 1898, and upon the latter’s death in 1927, with no direct heirs.
-The property passed to his ten‑year‑old great‑nephew Raja Surendra Pal Singh.
+Following the 1857 Rebellion, the British rewarded Gursahai Singh of Moradabad with the zamindari of Unchagaon.
+His grandson Karan Singh inherited the estate in 1898, and upon the latter’s death in 1927, with no direct heirs.
+The property passed to his ten‑year‑old great‑nephew Surendra Pal Singh.
 In 1933, upon Surendra Pal Singh’s marriage into the Bharatpur princely family, the fort underwent extensive repairs and stylistic enhancements, blending Rajput and colonial motifs.
 By the early 21st century, the fort had fallen into disuse until Thakur Bhawani Singh’s descendants converted it into a heritage hotel in July 2000, restoring the historic palaces while preserving 19 acres of mango groves.